-Join George Maestri for an in-depth discussion in this video Animating objects along spline paths, part of Up and Running with Maya LT.
+Join George Maestri for an in-depth discussion in this video Animating objects along spline paths, part of Learning Maya LT.

 - One more way to animate objects is to use what's called a path.
 Now, a path is just basically a simple curve.
 Here, we have a scene with a conveyor belt and I wanna move this gear along that conveyor belt.
 I'm gonna go ahead and just turn off the visibility of this layer for this BG and STRUCTURE so that way we could see this a little bit more clearly.
 Now, what I've done here is I've drawn what's called a curve along this path.

 We can create curves here under the Curves menu or here under Curve Tools, so we have a number of different curves.
 Let's go ahead and use his particular curve to animate this gear along the conveyor belt.
 All I have to do to animate this is to select the gear and then shift select the curve.
 We can connect this using what's called a Constrain.
 So I wanna make sure I'm in Animation, and under Constrain we have Motion Paths, Attach to Motion Path.

 We have a number of options here as to how we want to control that.
 I'm just gonna leave this at default and it's just gonna use a range of the time slider and the length of the path.
 It's going to make it move along the path over the length of the animation.
 When I press Play, it will now move that along the path.
 Now, if we wanna control the speed of this, we can go into the Graph Editor.

 If I select my gear and go Windows, Animation Editor, Graph Editor, you'll see that I have a curve here.
 I'm gonna hit "f" to frame all, and notice how this is just basically an animation curve.
 Now, what this is doing is it's telling you how far along the path it is.
 As it goes further along the path it speeds up and it slows down.
 Now, if I want, I can select the entire animation there and again make it linear tangents.